Mangos are wonderful fruit, but very messy to eat! My late mother maintained that the only place to eat a mango was in

 How do you tell if a mango is ripe enough to eat?
 It will be slightly soft to the touch.
 It may still be green in parts, but much of it will be orange or even red.

-Single Bedroom with shared full bathroom.
-Shared lounge, dining room, patio, and garden.
-Secure, carpeted, fully furnished and serviced (including washing).
+Self-catering single bedroom with shared bathroom in Morningside Manor.
+WiFi.
+Newly carpeted, fully furnished and serviced including laundry.
 Close to shops and bus routes.
-To Let for one person only.
+R4000/month.
 Call 082 389 3482, e-mail us, or click here.

 Step 1: Locate the "equator" of the mango the widest part.
 Insert the knife and cut carefully all the way around the circumference.
 You will be cutting along the sharp edge of the pip.